Geraint Jones: Papua New Guinea career

 Jones played for Papua New Guinea in the 2012 ICC World Twenty20 Qualifiers in the United Arab Emirates.
 His best score was 46 off 33 balls in PNG's victory over Denmark.
 Papua New Guinea finished eighth out of 16.

-He played again for PNG in the 2013 ICC World Twenty20 Qualifier, where he was a standout in the middle order for the side and provided much needed stability to the lineup, scoring 216 runs, with an average of 27 and a high score of 55.
+He played again for PNG in the 2013 ICC World Twenty20 Qualifier, where he was a standout in the middle order for the team and provided much needed stability to the lineup, scoring 216 runs, with an average of 27 and a high score of 55.
 In early January 2014 he played in the 2014 WCQ held in NZ, top-scoring with 88 runs against Hong Kong, his highest score for PNG.
 PNG finished fourth in the tournament and were awarded One Day International and T20 International status by the International Cricket Council.
-Jones played in two ODI's for the side, both against Hong Kong in Townsville, Australia.
+Jones played in two ODI's for the team, both against Hong Kong in Townsville, Australia.